tensorflow/models/syntaxnet/README.md

 ### Training a Parser Step 2: Global Training

-As we describe in the paper, there's several problems with the locally normalized models we just trained.
+As we describe in the paper, there are several problems with the locally normalized models we just trained.
 The most important is the *label-bias*
 problem: the model doesn't learn what a good parse looks like, only what action to take given a history of gold decisions.
 This is because the scores are